GoogleChrome/web.dev/src/site/content/en/payments/how-payment-ecosystem-works/index.md

 layout: post
 title: How the payment ecosystem works
 subhead: |
-  Learn who are involved in the Web Payments ecosystem, how they interact each other and how you can get involved.
+  Learn more about who is involved in the Web Payments ecosystem, how they interact with each other, and how you can participate.
 authors:
   - agektmr
 date: 2018-09-10
 updated: 2021-09-14
 description: |
-  Learn who are involved in the Web Payments ecosystem, how they interact each other and how you can get involved.
+Learn more about who is involved in the Web Payments ecosystem, how they interact with each other, and how you can participate.```
 tags:
   - payments
 feedback: